opendatahub-io/opendatahub.io/pages/arch.md

 **Artificial Intelligence and Machine Learning: Model Lifecycle** tools provide functionalities to serve the model and collect essential metrics needed to monitor the lifecycle of the model.
 It allows constant evaluation of model performance which can lead to the need for retraining or re-validation.
 [Seldon](https://www.seldon.io/) is a tool that provides model hosting and metric collection from both the model itself and the component serving the model.
 MLflow provides parameter tracking for models and deployment functionalities.

-**Artificial Intelligence and Machine Learning: ML Applications** such as the Open Data Hub AI Library provides pre-trained models such as sentiment analysis and topic modeling.
-These models can be deployed and used for prediction out of the box making it effortlessly accessible to users.

 **Artificial Intelligence and Machine Learning: Interactive Notebooks** provide a development workspace for data scientists and business analysts to conduct their analysis work.
 [JupyterHub](https://jupyter.org/hub) is a tool that provides a multi-user notebook environment that allows users to use notebooks running in their own workspace.
 This allows for resource management isolation.
 Hue is also a multiuser data analysis platform that allows querying and plotting of data.